knightazura/ghost-sdk/Widget-Documentation.md

 This Widget type is exclusively for the settings pane of an individual Widget.
 It works for all Widget sizes.

-Simple apply the class `widget-settings` to the main Widget element and use the following HTML markup to build your settings pane.
+Simply apply the class `widget-settings` to the main Widget element and use the following HTML markup to build your settings pane.

 Example: